9th Ward of New Orleans: History

 The area along the riverfront was developed first, at the start of the 19th century, followed by the natural highland along Gentilly Ridge.

-The designation of this area as the "9th Ward" dates from 1852 when the Wards of New Orleans were redrawn as part of the reorganization of the city from three municipalities into one centralized city government.
+The designation of this area as the "9th Ward" dates from 1852 when the wards of New Orleans were redrawn as part of the reorganization of the city from three municipalities into one centralized city government.

 Along the lakefront were various fishing camps built on piers, the most famous collection being Little Woods.
 Such camps were common along the lakefront in the 19th and early 20th century, but the collection at Little Woods was the longest-lasting concentration, many surviving until Hurricane Georges in 1998.

 The area of the 9th Ward on the backside of St. Claude Avenue experienced the city's most significant and longest-standing flooding from the New Orleans Hurricane of 1915 due to a break in the protection levee at Florida Avenue.

 The Industrial Canal was dredged through the neighborhood at the start of the 1920s.

 Most of the area between Gentilly Ridge and Lake Pontchartrain was a swamp, not drained and developed until the mid and late 20th century.

-Lincoln Beach was an amusement park along the lakefront for African-Americans during the era of racial segregation.
+Lincoln Beach was an amusement park along the lakefront for Black people during the era of racial segregation.
 The nearby "Pontchartrain Beach" was the corresponding amusement area for whites.

 Parts of the 9th Ward flooded during Hurricane Flossy in 1956, and the Lower 9th Ward experienced catastrophic flooding in Hurricane Betsy in 1965.

-Civil Rights
+Civil rights

 In 1960, the Ninth Ward found itself once again being a topic of discussion when Ruby Bridges became the first black student to attend the then all-white Willam Frantz Elementary School, thus launching the New Orleans school desegregation crisis.
 While the school has since become a charter, the school community has managed to honor her with a statue on campus and preserve the classroom she attended.